-Is It Healthy Being With Someone Who's Unwilling To Help Themselves?
+Is It Healthy Being With Someone Who's Unwilling to Help Themselves?

 Wanting to help someone you love is generally a natural instinct, especially if they are going through something difficult.
 However, when they aren't open to receiving help—preferring to stay aboard a sinking ship—this can end up being emotionally and mentally straining on you.

 I get that some people believe that by asking or getting help shows a sign of weakness.
 While there are others who are too prideful to admit that they need help, therefore shutting down any advice or help that is given to them.
-And then there are those few people who won't take advice or help because deep down they enjoy people feeling sorry for them.
+And then there are those few people who will not take advice or help because deep down inside they enjoy people feeling sorry for them.
 Really?!

 There are moments in all our lives that we need help.
 No one should ever feel as though they don't have anyone to count on or that they are weak for needing help.
 Frankly, that's sad and a great way to create emotional distance from your significant other.

 Issues that are not fully dealt with openly, honestly, and timely can be wearing on any relationship...